-(f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any school building leased or subleased to the Academy.
+(f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any real or personal property leased or subleased to the Academy.

 Section 4.5 Prohibition of Identified Family Relationships.
 The Academy Board shall prohibit specifically identified family relationships pursuant to Applicable Law and the Terms and Conditions of this Contract.
 Notwithstanding any other provision of this Contract, the following shall be deemed prohibited familial relationships for the purposes of this Contract: